hectormenendez/giro/README.rst

 - Headers were being sent after content in Application_View.
 - Application_Model->token() unsetting ['token'] after processing it.
 - Fetching style was not being restored on DB->select(); fixed it.
+- Added Control->reload() for reloading, redirecting the current application.